The image shows a small river and residential buildings in Leiden, the Netherlands.

 My RTI setup in Leiden, where I did H-RTI of a small relief piece of the North Palace of Nineveh.

-On the second day however, I started to work at the Rijksmuseum von Oudheden (National Museum of Antiquities), where I was scanning a particular piece of a wider relief from the North Palace in Nineveh.
+On the second day, however, I started work at the Rijksmuseum van Oudheden (National Museum of Antiquities), where I scanned a particular piece of a larger relief from the North Palace in Nineveh.
 This piece shows a pomegranate tree and it was really beautiful.
-The staff was super nice and showed me everything.
-I had a small room where I could set up my gear and so I started photographing.
+The staff were really nice and showed me around.
+I had a small room where I could set up my equipment and so I started photographing.

 As before, I took some Structure-from-Motion and RTI images.
-But additionally I also scanned the piece with a handheld 3D scanner.
-As far as I have seen the scans turned out quite well and they will soon go into my project.
-If all goes well, I might publish everything this year.
-I will however scan some additional pieces in two weeks, when I am back in London.
+But I also scanned the piece with a handheld 3D scanner.
+As far as I can see, the scans turned out quite well and will soon be incorporated into my project.
+If all goes well, I may be able to publish everything this year.
+However, I will be scanning some more pieces in a fortnight’s time when I am back in London.

 My trip to Leiden itself

-Leiden itself is really beautiful.
-It is a small but very vibrant city with lots and lots of bicycles.
-As in Amsterdam, you really have to pay attention to them, because they will not pay attention to you.
-Be that as it may, I had a great trip through the city, which is very friendly and lively.
-Leiden has some nice pubs, bakeries, and parks.
-I even checked out the weekly market that offered cheese, fish, and other stuff.
-I was also in the exhibition of the Rijksmuseum von Oudheden to check out the section on West Asia, but this was rather small.
+Leiden itself is really nice.
+It is a small but very lively city with lots and lots of bicycles.
+As in Amsterdam, you really have to watch out for them, because they will not watch out for you.
+Anyway, I had a great trip through the city, which is very friendly and lively.
+Leiden has some nice pubs, bakeries and parks.
+I even went to the weekly market, where you could buy cheese, fish and other things.
+I also went to the exhibition at the Rijksmuseum of Oudheden to see the West Asia section, but it was rather small.

-I have to say, that I have become a fan of the city and I will definitely return.
-And there are many reasons to.
-More or less regularly, they faculty of Archaeology organises “The Interactive Pasts Conference“, a conference on Archaeogaming and I think I heard the rumour that this year will be one too.
-So maybe see you there?
-I know some of you reading this will there be at least πŸ˜‰
+I have to say that I have become a fan of the city and will definitely return.
+And there are many reasons for this.
+More or less regularly, the Faculty of Archaeology organises “The Interactive Pasts Conference“, a conference on archaeogaming, and I think I heard a rumour that this year will be one too.
+So maybe I’ll see you there?
+I know some of you reading this will be there 😉

 TAGS